North Korea denies supplying weapons to Russia

-Russia's Vladimir Putin and North Korea's Kim Jong-un last met in 2019 [Source: BBC]
+Russia's Vladimir Putin and North Korea's Kim Jong-un last met in 2019.
+[Photo Credit: BBC News]

-North Korea says it has never sold weapons to Russia and has no plans to do so in the future, following US reports that Moscow was turning to Pyongyang to replenish stockpiles.
+North Korea says it has never sold weapons to Russia and has no plans to do so, following US reports that Moscow was turning to Pyongyang to replenish stockpiles.

-US officials said earlier that Russia could purchase rockets and artillery shells from North Korea.
+US officials had said Russia was in the process of purchasing rockets and artillery shells from North Korea.

 They said such moves, along with alleged purchases of Iranian weapons, showed Western sanctions were impeding Russia’s efforts in the Ukraine war.